everydayhero/react-widgets/README.md

 </html>
 ```

-#### Fitness Leaderboard (Campaign)
+#### Fitness Leaderboard

-Displays a leaderboard sorted by distance, recorded using MapMyFitness, for a single specified campaign.
+Displays a leaderboard sorted by distance, recorded using MapMyFitness, for a campaign or charity.
 Ordered by highest first.
 This leaderboard also displays, and can be sorted by, funds raised.
 Can be set to show leaderboards for teams or individuals.

-- `campaignUid`: *required* string campaign uid to filter results by campaign.
+- `campaignUid`: *optional* string campaign uid to filter results by campaign.
+- `campaignSlug`: *optional* string campaign slug to filter results by campaign.
+Requires `country`.
+- `charityUid`: *optional* string charity uid to filter results by charity.
+- `charitySlug`: *optional* string charity slug to filter results by charity.
+Requires `country`.
+- `country`: *optional* string country code of region, either 'au', 'nz', 'uk' or 'us'.
+Required by `campaignSlug` and `charitySlug`.
 - `type`: *optional* string.
 Set a type of either `'team'` or `'individual'`.
 Set to `'individual'` by default.
 - `limit`: *optional* number.
 Set to `100` by default.
 Determines how many results should be fetched via the everdayhero leaderboards API endpoint.
 - `pageSize`: *optional* number.
 Set to `5` by default.
 Determines how many results to display on the leaderboard at once.